locainin/RustPass/README.md

 # RustPass
 Rust-based password generator inspired by the robust and user-friendly KeePassXC interface.
-This command-line tool is designed for those who require strong, unique passwords without the overhead of a graphical user interface.
+This GUI tool is designed for those who require strong, unique passwords on the fly!

 # Key Features: